Private Services and Requests

 Why have I received a message on my mobile phone or an email?

 We may need to ensure we have your consent to process the work especially if that work has been requested by someone other than yourself.
-This is done via our secure AccuRx messaging system your verified mobile number or email.
+This is done via our secure messaging system your verified mobile number or email.
 If a reply is required, the message will contain a link for you to click on to send your response.
 Delays in responding can delay the work as we cannot proceed without your express consent.

 How long will my request take?